NBZion/SteamModDownloader/README.md

 # SteamModDownloader
-A Steam Workshop Downloader cli-tool for Linux Users,
+A Steam Workshop Downloader CLI-tool for linux,

 Developed by NBZion.

 ## Installation